Coquitlam-Buntzen system

 View project map [PDF, 796 KB] at a larger size.

 Buntzen Lake is a popular recreation site.
-Learn about visiting Buntzen Lake, including its recreation amenities, hours of operations, parking reservations, site advisories, safety, and more.
+Find information on directions, hours of operations, parking reservations, site advisories, safety and what to do at Buntzen here.

 The Lake Buntzen Unit Life Extension project will extend the service life of the generator and turbine unit at Lake Buntzen.